sagarchaturvedi19/Documentation/website/docs/GettingStarted/00-GettingStartedLanding.md

 -   [EEG Setup](GettingStarted/Biosensing-Setups/01-EEG-Setup.md) — Details how to wire electrodes to gather signals from the brain.
 -   [EMG Setup](GettingStarted/Biosensing-Setups/02-EMG-Setup.md) — Details how to wire electrodes to gather signals from different muscle groups.
--   [ECG Setup](GettingStarted/Biosensing-Setups/03-ECG-Setup.md) — Details how to wire electrodes to gather signals from different muscle groups.
+-   [ECG Setup](GettingStarted/Biosensing-Setups/03-ECG-Setup.md) — Details how to wire electrodes to gather signals from the heart rhythm.

 ## Community